MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-configure-reinstall-r.md

 ### Reinstalling Microsoft R Server for DeployR Enterprise

-Carefully follow the order presented whenever you reinstall Microsoft R Services 2016 on a Linux machine hosting DeployR Enterprise 8.0.5:
+Carefully follow the order presented whenever you reinstall Microsoft R Server 2016 on a Linux machine hosting DeployR Enterprise 8.0.5:

 On the main DeployR server machine:

 1. [Stop DeployR](deployr-common-administration-tasks.md#starting-and-stopping-deployr).
-2. Uninstall Microsoft R Services 2016 using the instructions provided with your existing version of Microsoft R Services 2016.
+2. Uninstall Microsoft R Server 2016 using the instructions provided with your existing version of Microsoft R Server 2016.
-3. Install Microsoft R Services 2016 and all its prerequisites as described in the instructions provided with that version of Microsoft R Services 2016.
+3. Install Microsoft R Server 2016 and all its prerequisites as described in the instructions provided with that version of Microsoft R Server 2016.
 4. [Start DeployR](deployr-common-administration-tasks.md#starting-and-stopping-deployr).

 On each DeployR grid node machine:

 1. Uninstall the DeployR grid node on [DeployR 8.0.5](deployr-install-on-linux.md#uninstalling-deployr) | [DeployR 8.0.0](deployr-installing-configuring.md#uninstalling-deployr).
-2. Uninstall Microsoft R Services 2016 using the instructions provided with that product.
+2. Uninstall Microsoft R Server 2016 using the instructions provided with that product.
-3. Install Microsoft R Services 2016 and all its prerequisites as described in that product's instructions.
+3. Install Microsoft R Server 2016 and all its prerequisites as described in that product's instructions.
 4. [Install the DeployR grid node](). on [DeployR 8.0.5](deployr-install-on-linux.md#install-deployr-grid-nodes) | [DeployR 8.0.0](deployr-installing-configuring.md#grid-node-install).

 >For each DeployR Enterprise instance, the server and grid nodes should all run the same version of R.